Tracy McGrady: Player profile

 During his time as an All-Star, McGrady was frequently criticized for not having led any team beyond the first round of the playoffs.
 Some analysts have defended McGrady, feeling that he was the victim of bad rosters and unfortunate circumstances.
 His effort level, leadership, and toughness were also questioned at times.
 In response to these criticisms, former Rockets coach Jeff Van Gundy described McGrady as a poor practice player but praised his coachability, unselfishness, and ability to perform well in big games.

 McGrady is often ranked as one of the greatest basketball players of all-time; The Book of Basketball ranked him 77th, ESPN ranked him 63rd, and SLAM Magazine ranked him 97th.
 In 2016, Sports Illustrated listed McGrady as one of the 20 best basketball players since the announcement of the original 50 Greatest Players in NBA History in 1996.
 In 2021, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named McGrady as the 55th greatest player in NBA history.
-Nikola Jokic named McGrady as one of his favorite players to watch growing up as a child.
+Nikola Jokić named McGrady as one of his favorite players to watch growing up as a child.